-HIVEMIND: THINKING ALIKE IN A DIVIDED WORLD (BUY HERE)
+HIVEMIND: THE NEW SCIENCE OF TRIBALISM IN OUR DIVIDED WORLD (BUY HERE)

 Pre-order it here.